zozi/Chart.js/readme.md

 *Simple HTML5 Charts using the canvas element* [chartjs.org](http://www.chartjs.org)

 ## Changes
 This adds a mouseover and mouseout event to the data points in a line graph (events for all graphs may follow shortly).
-I implemented because I needed to implement tooltips for the data points, but you can use the event to do whatever you like.
+I implemented it because I needed to add tooltips for the data points, but you can use the event to do whatever you like.

 To hook into the events, just specify a mouseover and mouseout event handler for your dataset.
 This works for browser mouse events as well as mobile touch events.
 ```javascript